 Kenneth J. Brown, a partner at Williams & Connolly since 2010 and Co-Chair of the firm’s Insurance Disputes practice group, focuses on high-stakes commercial trials and other litigation matters.
 He has successfully represented clients before federal and state courts across the United States, as well as a variety of arbitrators, federal and state regulators, and administrative boards.

-Ken’s practice spans a range of substantive areas, including commercial and financial services litigation, class actions and class arbitrations, consumer protection and unfair trade practices cases, trade secrets, misappropriation of ideas, and First Amendment litigation.
+Ken’s practice spans a range of substantive areas, including commercial and financial services litigation, class actions and class arbitrations, insurance disputes, consumer protection and unfair trade practices cases, trade secrets, misappropriation of ideas, and First Amendment litigation.
 His pro-bono work includes various civil, criminal, and administrative matters in the Washington, D.C. area.

 Born in Port Jefferson, New York, Ken grew up just north of New York City in Wesley Hills, New York.
 He received his B.A., summa cum laude, from Washington University in St. Louis in 1998, and his J.D., cum laude, from the University of Pennsylvania Law School, where he was an Articles Editor on the University of Pennsylvania Law Review.
 Ken completed two clerkships after graduation; the first for Judge William H. Yohn, Jr. of the U.S. District Court for the Eastern District of Pennsylvania; the second for Judge Stanley Marcus of the U.S. Court of Appeals for the Eleventh Circuit.
 In the fall of 2012, Ken served as an adjunct professor of law at the George Mason University School of Law.
-Ken is a member of the Board of Directors of Gifts for the Homeless, Inc., a non-profit organization serving the homeless of Washington, D.C.
+From 2014 to 2018, Ken served a member of the Board of Directors of Gifts for the Homeless, Inc., a non-profit organization serving the homeless of Washington, D.C.

 Though all cases vary and none is predictive, Ken’s experience includes: